Are Your Workers Subject to Payroll Taxation?

 Payroll taxes involve a variety of difficult issues for the small business owner, which center around determining who is a taxable employee, what compensation is taxable, which payroll taxes apply, and when and how to make the tax payments.

-Keep in mind, regardless of whether you employ others, you can also expect to owe some payroll-type taxes on income that you receive from your business.
+Keep in mind, regardless of whether you employ others, you can expect to owe some payroll-type taxes on income that you receive from your business.

 - which workers are taxable employees